 Flavio Ponzano has "the ability to formulate complicated legal content into comprehensive texts" as well as "an excellent understanding of arbitration's complex framework".

 Flavio Ponzano is a senior associate at the Italian arbitration boutique ArbLit – Radicati di Brozolo Sabatini Benedettelli Torsello.
 Flavio has been involved (as counsel, secretary or assistant to arbitral tribunals) in over 20 international arbitrations conducted under various rules (including ICC, ICSID, LCIA and UNCITRAL), including high-profile matters in the energy sector involving state and state-owned entities.
 Flavio’s recent experience includes representing photovoltaic investors in arbitrations brought against the Czech Republic under the ECT and various BITs, and representing an Italian distributor in a dispute with an Asian manufacturer.

-As a PhD candidate in international law at the Catholic University of Milan, Flavio has completed a dissertation on the res judicata effects of foreign judgments and international arbitral awards.
-Since 2013 he is a research and teaching assistant at the courses of private international law and law of international arbitration taught at the Catholic University of Milan.
-He is the author of articles dealing with commercial and investment arbitration and sits in the board of editors of the Italian review, Diritto del Commercio Internazionale (The Law of International Trade).
+Flavio holds a PhD in international law from the Catholic University of Milan with a dissertation on the res judicata effects of foreign judgments and international arbitral awards.
+Since 2013, he has served as a research and teaching assistant on the private international law and law of international arbitration courses at the Catholic University of Milan.
+He is the author of articles on arbitration and sits in the board of editors of the Italian review Diritto del Commercio Internazionale (“The Law of International Trade”).

-A qualified attorney in Italy, Flavio speaks Italian and English fluently, and has basic knowledge of French.
+A qualified attorney in Italy, Flavio speaks Italian and English fluently, and has an intermediate knowledge of French.